 - Pebble Beach Vacation for Two

-- Two (2) Closest to the Pin Contests – 5-day/4-night Cruise for two
+- Four (4) Closest to the Pin Contests – VIP Tickets

 - Men’s Long Drive Contest- VIP Tickets